Real Life (Star Trek: Voyager)

 "Real Life" is the 64th episode of Star Trek: Voyager and the 22nd episode of the third season.
 This episode revolves around the Doctor dealing with his holographic family program.
 Robert Picardo plays a holographic AI aboard the starship USS Voyager in the 24th century.

-This episode was written by Jeri Taylor with the story by Harry Doc Kloor; it was directed by Anson Williams.
+This episode was the first of six in the Star Trek franchise directed by Anson Williams over a three year period.
 It aired on UPN on April 23, 1997.